A Survey on Self-play Methods in Reinforcement Learning: Introduction

 The survey is organized as follows.
-Sec.~\ref{sec:preliminaries} introduces the background of self-play, including the RL framework and basic game theory concepts.
-Sec.~\ref{sec:algorithms} proposes a unified framework and then categorizes existing self-play algorithms into four categories based on this framework, clarifying the self-play landscape.
-In Sec.~\ref{sec:empirical_analysis}, a comprehensive analysis is performed to illustrate how self-play is applied in various scenarios.
+Sec.~\ref{sec:preliminaries} introduces the background of self-play, including the MARL framework and game theory concepts.
+Sec.~\ref{sec:algorithms} proposes a unified framework and then categorizes existing self-play algorithms into four categories based on this framework.
+In Sec.~\ref{sec:empirical_analysis}, a comprehensive analysis illustrates how self-play is applied in various scenarios.
 Sec.~\ref{sec:discussion} describes open problems in self-play and explores future research directions.
 Finally, Sec.~\ref{sec:conclusion} concludes the survey on self-play.
+A more detailed overview of our survey is depicted in Fig.~\ref{fig:chap01-overview}, which further illustrates the relationships among the subsections.